epoch-research/epoch-website/_pages/careers.md

 <!-- {: .tex2jax_ignore } -->

-## Why Work with Epoch?
+# Why Work with Epoch?

-- **You can work remotely from anywhere in the world**: We expect to organise group retreats every 6 months to do in-person coworking, and offer support with visa applications.
+* You can work on crucial problems that directly inform AI governance and strategy
-- **You can work on crucial problems that directly inform AI governance and strategy**.
+* You can gain valuable career experience performing high-quality research
-- **We do not require degrees or extensive experience with AI or Economics**: Compared to other roles in AI safety, we offer a relatively easy ramp into the field of AI governance and forecasting.
+* we offer a relatively easy ramp into the field of AI governance and forecasting with valuable guidance and mentoring
-- **You can gain valuable career experience**: Going forward, we will work with prestigious organisations with which you will be affiliated, and release publications relating to our research agenda.
+* You can work remotely from anywhere in the world: We expect to organise group retreats every 6 months to do in-person coworking, and offer support with visa applications

-## What We're Looking For
+# What We’re Looking For

-You may be an especially good fit for our team if:
+You may be an especially good fit for our team if you:

-- **You're knowledgeable about economics**, especially statistics and econometrics.
-We spend a lot of time analysing data and trends, in order to improve our understanding of AI developments.
+* Have experience producing high-quality research
-- **You have experience with data science and programming**, and are comfortable gathering large amounts of data efficiently.
+* Have a background in Economics, Machine Learning, Engineering (especially Hardware or Software Engineering)
-- **You're comfortable doing independent research**, and are able to think critically.
+* Are familiar with recent AI developments, technical AI safety, or AI governance
-- **Are familiar with forecasting, recent AI developments, technical AI safety, or AI governance**.
+* Are self-directed and have a desire for impact

-Bear in mind that **you don't need to know about all of these things to be a strong candidate**.
+Bear in mind that you don’t need to know about all of these things to be a strong candidate.
 If you think you might be a good fit for us, please apply!
 If you’re unsure whether this is the right role for you, we strongly encourage you to apply anyway.

-*Applications will open in late May*.
+*Applications will open in June.
+Register your interest below to be notified.*

 # Open Positions